Zainah Anwar: Background

-Zainah Anwar was born in Johor, to her father, Tan Sri Haji Anwar bin Abdul Malik and mother, Saodah bte Abdullah, a housewife.
+Zainah Anwar was born in Johor, to her father, Anwar bin Abdul Malik and mother, Saodah bte Abdullah, a housewife.
 Her father was credited as the man who gave the United Malays National Organisation or UMNO its name – initially United Malays Organisation.
 This was at a meeting in Batu Pahat when seven Umno founders from Johor Bahru met Datuk Onn Jaafar to call for a unification of all the disparate Malay nationalist groups at the time.
 He later became Onn's private secretary when Onn became Johor's Menteri Besar.

 Family

-In 1997, her father died two weeks before his 100th birthday followed by her mother a year later.
+In 1997, her father died at age 99, followed by her mother a year later.

-Her elder sister is Tan Sri Datuk Zarinah Anwar, the chairman of the Malaysian Securities Commission.
-Her younger brother is Ahmad Zakii Anwar, a well-known Malaysian artist.

 Zainah was educated in Sultan Ibrahim Girls' School in Johor Bahru.
 Her favourite subjects were English and English literature.
 She told The Star in an interview that she was not a born leader, she was a born rebel.

 One day, she discovered on a chance visit to the school staff room that, against her name, a frowning teacher had scribbled: "Too high spirited, too playful, too talkative, too naughty."
 With these four strikes against her, she never made prefect.

 She told The Star newspaper in 2008:

 Instead, she was persuaded to join the pioneer batch of aspiring journalists at the then Mara Institute of Technology in Shah Alam in 1972 (now Universiti Teknologi Mara, UiTM).

 After making a name for herself as a hard-nosed journalist at the New Straits Times, she went on to do her Master's at Boston University in the United States in 1978 and read International Law and Diplomacy at the Fletcher School of Law and Diplomacy, Tufts University (also in the US), until 1986.

 Upon her return, she joined the Institute of Strategic and International Studies think-tank from 1986 to 1991, before becoming chief programme officer with the Political Affairs division of the Commonwealth Secretariat in London, where she launched her global networking and enhanced her political maturity.
 She rejoined from 1994 to 1996, left, and freelanced for two years.